dsgrid/dsgrid/dev/README.md

 up dsgrid for testing by setting environment variables:

 ```
-# point to your checkout of the dsgrid-data-UnitedStates repository which is
+# point to your checkout of the dsgrid-project-EFS repository which is
 # what we are currently using for tests (adjusting the path as needed)
-export TEST_PROJECT_REPO="$HOME/dsgrid-data-UnitedStates"
+export TEST_PROJECT_REPO="$HOME/dsgrid-project-EFS"

 # point to your local dsgrid registry path
 # feel free to use a different path for storing your test registry--this is just